Commercial content | 18+ | T&C's Apply

 From 2001, the Southend United kit has featured a dark blue shirt worn with dark blue shorts and socks, with white being occasionally used as either the shorts or socks colour.

-For the 2016/2017 season, the Southend United players wore dark blue shirts with dark blue shorts and white socks.
+For the 2018/2019 season, the Southend United players wear navy blue shirts with navy blue shorts and white socks.

 The Southend United stadium is Roots Hall.
 The Southend United stadium capacity currently stands at 12,392, making Roots Hall one of the largest in League One, and the largest in the county of Essex.

-The Southend United stadium layout features four main stands - the North Stand, South Stand, West Stand and East Stand, which is the main stand at the Roots Hall stadium.
+The Southend United stadium layout features four main stands - the ADSI North Stand, the Hi -Tec South Stand, the Paul Robinson West Stand and, the Fairfield BMW East Stand, which is the main stand at the Roots Hall stadium.

 There are new Southend United stadium plans to build a new stadium at Fossetts Farm, though work on the new ground is yet to start.